skienzmatishun/rippreport/content/p/happy-belated-new-year-clean-sweep/index.md

 Mr. Kant and Mr. Ford were "re-elected."
 I predict this is their final term.

-Many Fairhope citizens are suspicious of the election process in Fairhope; they believe it to be flawed and/or corrupt.
+Many Fairhope citizens are suspicious of the election process in Fairhope.
+They believe it to be flawed and/or corrupt.
 Dr. Chris Warner, candidate for mayor in 2012, attempted to have a simple, democratic, recount of the votes tallied for all candidates, not just mayor.

 The city said that such a recount (done by machine) would cost $4,000.
 Dr. Warner explained he wanted a full recount to validate all election results.
 However, to do so would have cost many thousands of dollars more.